AshNaz87/phonebook-backend/README.md

 - Node.js; and
 - Express

-and deploy it via Heroku.
+and deploy it on Heroku.

+The website can be accessed via the [link]( https://hidden-reef-36190.herokuapp.com).